AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

     * if the resource is not ready, else approval status set to `reserved`
   * if collisions are found, approval status set to `invalid`
   * *Submitter* notified
-* *Submitting Organization* is free to use allocated IRIs
+* *Submitting Organization* is free to use allocated PIDs

 #### 8.3.3.
 Required Metadata
-Metadata to be supplied for the registration of a Linked Data top-level register, and thus the allocation of a IRI for it, must constitute a valid record for such within the AGLDWG Linked Data PID Register.
+Metadata to be supplied for the registration of a Linked Data top-level register, and thus the allocation of a PID for it, must constitute a valid record for such within the AGLDWG Linked Data PID Register.
 Record validity is determined using the process outlined in [Appendix B](#appendix-b-resource-register-item-metadata).

 Entries in the AGLDWG Linked Data PID Register are public from submission onwards.

 ### 8.4.
 Second-Level Registers
-At this stage, the AGLDWG recognises there are two sorts of Second-level Registers for which IRIs may be allocated:
+At this stage, the AGLDWG recognises there are two sorts of Second-level Registers for which PIDs may be allocated:

 1. subregisters of a Dataset
 2. modularised subregisters of a Top-Level Register

-In both cases, the IRI arrangements for the Second-Level Register IRIs need to be made by the dataset or Top-Level Register manager, however the AGLDWG can assist with implementing redirects for these subregisters within the patterning assigned to a Dataset or Top-Level Register, if requested.
+In both cases, the IRI arrangements for the Second-Level Register PIDs need to be made by the dataset or Top-Level Register manager, however the AGLDWG can assist with implementing redirects for these subregisters within the patterning assigned to a Dataset or Top-Level Register, if requested.
 Such pattern implementation will follow the workflow given in Figure 3 but will not result in any change to the relevant allocation status of the Dataset or Top-Level Register.

 ## 9. References
 [AGLDWG-2018] <a name="ref-AGLDWG-2018"></a>Australian Government Linked Data Working Group "Governance", web page, 2018. <https://www.linked.data.gov.au/governance>, accessed 2018-07-27.